psgpyc/survey-analytics-engineering-wash/README.md

 This repo is intentionally “production-shaped”: it assumes the RAW tables already exist in Snowflake, and focuses on what an analytics engineer does next — standardise, validate, quarantine, integrate, publish marts, and monitor.

-If you’re a hiring manager: this is the kind of repo you can skim quickly and still understand the modelling choices, KPI contract, and how I keep the data trustworthy.

 ---

 ## Table of contents